breno085/MathGame/README.md

 # MathGame

 ## What i learned
-- Learned to use lists in C# and the diference of it and arrays
+- Learned to use lists in C# and the diference of lists and arrays
 - Delegates: Learned how to pass a method as a parameter for another method using delegates
-- Stopwatch
+- Stopwatch class
+- Random class
 - Reinforced what i previously learned
+- Practise programming logic

 ## Requirements